-Let’s face it; payroll didn’t get any easier in 2021.
-The worldwide pandemic ushered in an uncertain economy and an endless amount of new rules and regulations connected to necessary programs like the Paycheck Protection Program (PPP).
+Let’s face it: Payroll hasn’t gotten any easier in recent years.
+The worldwide pandemic of 2020 ushered in an uncertain economy and an endless amount of new rules and regulations connected to necessary programs like the Paycheck Protection Program (PPP).

 Payroll is more complex today than ever.

 There are a lot of benefits when outsourcing to a payroll management service.
-Granted, while not every payroll management service offers all of these, this is some of what we offer our clients:
+It is important to note that not every payroll management service offers all the benefits we’ll list here, but a few of the benefits ConnectPay’s services offer include:

-- You don’t have to worry about tax compliance.
+- You don’t have to worry about tax or payroll compliance.

 - Payments can be automated and direct-deposited to employees.